-As of December 31, 2015, there were 478,272 shares of common stock reserved for future stock awards under the 2014 Plan.
-The number of shares available for future grant under our 2014 Plan will automatically increase on January 1 of each year by 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
-On January 1, 2016, the initial automatic increase pursuant to the 2014 Plan occurred, resulting in 854,822 additional shares available for future grant under the 2014 Plan.
-The 2014 Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock unit awards, performance-based stock awards and other forms of equity compensation to our employees and other service providers.
+As of December 31, 2017, under our Amended and Restated 2014 Equity Incentive Plan, or 2014 Plan, a total of up to 7,684,531 shares of common stock have been reserved for issuance under incentive stock options, non-statutory stock options, restricted stock awards, restricted stock unit awards, performance-based stock awards and other forms of equity compensation to our employees and other service providers.
+As of December 31, 2017, there were 518,868 shares of common stock reserved for future equity awards under the 2014 Plan.
+The number of shares available for future grant under our 2014 Plan will automatically increase on January 1 of each year through January 1, 2025 by 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
+On January 1, 2018, an automatic increase pursuant to the 2014 Plan occurred, resulting in 1,208,683 additional shares available for future grant under the 2014 Plan.

-In addition, as of December 31, 2015, we had 25,000 shares of common stock reserved for future issuance under our 2015 Employee Stock Purchase Plan, or ESPP, which has not been implemented as of December 31, 2015.
-The number of shares of our common stock reserved for issuance under the ESPP will automatically increase on January 1 of each calendar year by the lesser of 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year and 2,000,000 shares, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
-On January 1, 2016, the initial automatic increase pursuant to the ESPP occurred, resulting in 213,705 additional shares available for future grant under the ESPP.
+In addition, as of December 31, 2017, we had 238,705 shares of common stock reserved for future issuance under our 2015 Employee Stock Purchase Plan, or ESPP, which has not been implemented as of December 31, 2017.
+The number of shares of our common stock reserved for issuance under the ESPP will automatically increase on January 1 of each calendar year through January 1, 2025 by the lesser of 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year and 2,000,000 shares, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
+In December 2017, our board of directors elected not to increase the total number of shares of our common stock reserved for issuance under the ESPP for 2018.